 Emergency Services Information

-What to Expect at West Jefferson’s Emergency Room:
+What to expect at West Jefferson’s Emergency Room:

-We provide care for serious medical emergencies, as well as for minor injuries and illnesses for adults and children.
+We provide care for serious medical emergencies, as well as for minor injuries

-What to Bring to the Emergency Room:
+What to bring to the Emergency Room:

 We understand that most visits to the emergency department aren't planned in advance.
 However, if you are able, it is helpful to bring the following with you:

 - Photo ID